tsengwoody/Access8Math/readme.md

 	*	Reading pre-defined meaning in dictionary when navigating in interactive mode: When the pattern is definied in the dictionary, use dictionary to read the meaning of subpart in the upper layer part.
 	*	Reading of auto-generated meaning when navigating in interactive mode: When the pattern is not difined or incomplete in dictionary, use automatic generation function to read the meaning of subpart in the upper layer part.
 	*	Using a beep to alert no move: When navigating in interactive mode, It will hint by beep.
 If it is not checked, it will hint by speaking "no move".
-	*	Using NVDA+alt+letter to toggle command gesture: Whether shortcut needs to be added with NVDA key when toggle command gesture in edit field
 *	Rule Settings dialog box: select whether rules are actived.

 ### localization